Brush Sports F.C.: History

 The Brush Electrical Engineering Works' Sports Club was founded in 1918, and its football side was initially known as Loughborough Brush.
 The club was variously known as Loughborough Brush Sports and more simply Brush Sports into the 1940s.

 The club was particularly strong around World War 2, as the works was able to recruit many footballers for war work.
 It won the Leicestershire Senior League in 1936–37 and 1940–41, and won the Leicestershire and Rutland Senior Cup five times, all in the 1940s.
 In 1946, the club decided to expand from a purely works team, by recruiting semi-professional players alongside works staff, although the club was still run by a company committee.

 The club also reached the first round of the FA Cup in 1946–47 (hammering Shrewsbury Town 5–1 in the qualifiers - a major shock result, one of the Shrews directors admitting he had never even heard of the Brush) and 1951–52, on the second occasion leading Weymouth at half-time but conceding a 77th minute winner in a 3–2 defeat.

 The club's final season was 1959–60, in which it finished a creditable 9th (out of 18) in the Birmingham and District League.
-However, the cluwas a financial mess, with manager Alf Rogers resigning in January 1960, and the club committee and supporters agreed to set up a new club at the end of the season, to represent the town as a whole.
+However, the club was a financial mess, with manager Alf Rogers resigning in January 1960, and the club committee and supporters agreed to set up a new club at the end of the season, to represent the town as a whole.
 At the start of February, the new club was christened Loughborough United, the new club to be run as a combined supporter/company club for the 1960–61 season, and afterwards as a "town" club.

 Colours

 The club's traditional colours were blue shirts and white shorts, although in its later years the shirts had white sleeves.
 In the immediate post-war period the club wore blue and white quarters.

+It adopted numbered shirts in the 1945–46 season, being only the second amateur side to do so.